 - The Port would handle all dredged material in a manner consistent with its characterization.
-Large pieces of recyclable material that may be removed with sediments may be taken to an approved recycling center. - The barge will be loaded so that enough of the freeboard remains to allow for safe movement of the barge and its material on its planned route to the approved placement facility. - Any water decanted from the barge will be filtered through materials such as geotextile fabric or similar filtering materials. - Only a bottom-dump barge shall be used to dispose of material at the DMMP open water site.
+Large pieces of recyclable material that may be removed with sediments may be taken to an approved recycling center.
+Dredge material would be transported to an approved upland, in-water, or landfill site. - The barge will be loaded so that enough of the freeboard remains to allow for safe movement of the barge and its material on its planned route to the approved placement facility. - Any water decanted from the barge will be filtered through materials such as geotextile fabric or similar filtering materials. - Only a bottom-dump barge shall be used to dispose of material at the DMMP open water site.